Doctor Email Signatures (With Examples)

 5. Main phone number

 This could be your direct dial number or the main switchboard one.
-More often than not, a doctor’s email signature will use the main reception desk’s phone number of your department or building.
+A doctor’s email signature will often use the main reception desk’s phone number of your department or building.

 6. Emergency phone number

-If a patient requires urgent medical care, ensure that you include an emergency phone number.
-This can be another doctor’s direct dial or simply the emergency services number in your country.
+If a patient requires urgent medical care, include an emergency phone number.
+This can be another doctor’s direct dial or your country’s emergency services number.
 Some examples include:

 7. URL link